safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/protocol-kit/README.md

 ### Confirm the Transaction: Second Confirmation

-Owner 2 needs a different Safe object.
-However, you don’t need to create it with the Safe factory.
-You can create it with the `create` method of the Safe object.
-The Safe smart contract is already live on the blockchain so you can just pass the Safe address used when you created the Safe.
+When owner 2 is connected to the application, the Safe Core SDK should be initialized again with the existing Safe address the address of the owner 2 instead of the owner 1.

 ```tsx
 // Assumes that the first pending transaction is the transaction you want to confirm